lorand93/users-backend-api/README.md

 You can access the documentation after starting the app by going to http://localhost:3000/docs/

+Exported the postman collection to help with testing the functionality.

 ## Installation
 For developing and running this project I recommend using node v14.16.1 In order to install app dependencies you have to run: